cicirello/user-statistician/README.md

 | `contribTo` | Contributed To |
 | `private` | Private Contributions |

+### `locale`

+This input is an ISO 639-1, two character language code for the language used in names of statistics, section and column headings, and default title on the user stats card.
+The default is `locale: en`, which is English.
+At the present time, this is the only supported locale, but we anticipate introducing support for additional languages.

+If you are interested in contributing a new locale, only the [src/StatLabels.py](src/StatLabels.py) file must be updated.

 ### `fail-on-error`

 This input enables you to control what happens if the